 • If your child is on the special needs register they will have an Individual Provision Map which will have individual / group targets.
 This will be discussed with you on a termly basis and you will be given a copy.
 The targets set are SMART (specific, measurable, achievable, realistic, time scaled) targets, with the expectation that the child will achieve the target by the time it is reviewed.

 • If your child has complex special educational needs or a disability they may have a Statement of Special Educational Needs or an Education, Health Care Plan (EHCP), which means that a formal meeting will take place annually to review your child’s progress.

-• The Inclusion Manager and Learning Mentor also run coffee mornings.
+• The Inclusion Manager and Speech and Language Therapist also run coffee mornings.
 These are an informal time to seek advice and support about home learning.
 These sessions also provide parents with the chance to ‘get together’ and support each other.

 • We also invite parents to Curriculum evenings and workshops in school, where we explain how we teach certain areas of the curriculum.

 • As a school we measure children’s progress in learning against national age related expectations.